jackyzha0/jackyzha0.github.io/content/thoughts/consensus.md

 |[FLP Result](/thoughts/FLP%20Result) Behaviour|sacrifice either liveness or consistency in the face of an attack (assuming <33% Byzantine as per FLP Result)|Does not apply as longest-chain consensus is non-deterministic|
 |Permission model|Permissioned|Permissionless|

-Note that there have been attempts to bridge Classic BFT models with [[thoughts/longest-chain consensus|Nakamoto-style consensus]] ones with hybrid consensu models which use a permissionless chain to determine a participant/proposer rotation in a reconfigurable BFT engine.
+Note that there have been attempts to bridge Classic BFT models with [[thoughts/longest-chain consensus|Nakamoto-style consensus]] ones with hybrid consensus models which use a permissionless chain to determine a participant/proposer rotation in a reconfigurable BFT engine.

 ### Comparisons between different BFT SMR protocols
 All protocols are of the following: